Egyptian Citizenship by Investment

 Recent Changes

-Egypt amended the citizenship-by-investment thresholds following significant Egyptian pound devaluation.
+Egypt amended citizenship-by-investment thresholds following significant Egyptian pound devaluation.
 USD-denominated minimums were adjusted upward to maintain equivalent real-value requirements.
 Applicants should confirm current thresholds directly with GAFI as EGP-denominated figures have changed multiple times.

 source →